cs1302uga/cs1302-hw02/README.md

      is the default package for source code?

 1. The directory you downloaded contains a Java implementation of the Unix `cat` utility.
-The `cat` command you've been using is a pre-build Unix utility and we don't have access to the source code for that program. `MyCat.java` works similarly to `cat` but was written by your instructors and will be compiled by you.
+The `cat` command you've been using is a pre-built Unix utility and we don't have access to the source code for that program. `MyCat.java` works similarly to `cat` but was written by your instructors and will be compiled by you.
 Before compiling, use the Unix `cat` utility to print the contents of `MyCat.java` to the terminal using the following command from within the `cs1302-hw02` directory: